 So once we decided on Copper Creek, we needed to decide how many points to purchase.
 Our sales rep worked with us to figure out how many points we would use on average per year based on the resorts we enjoyd staying at, what times of year we travel and the length of our trips.
 We were debating between 150 and 200 points for roughly 1 trip per year in a deluxe studio room.
 We chose to go on the lesser side because you are not just tied to using points from the current year, and since we became members in August and knew we weren’t going to Disney again that year we would already have points banked…more on that later!

 So overall our monthly payment was based on the price per point at the resort we chose as our 2nd home!
 This is based on a 10 year monthly payoff and a down payment is required..basically like taking out a mortgage mixed with financing a car.
 In 10 years our vacation points will be paid off, but there is an additional yearly annual due required yearly for the entire 50 years.

 Is it worth it?

-We debated many times on whether the Disney Vacation Club would be worth it for us because, let’s face it, it’s a lot of money and an extra bill each month isn’t always the best option to “save” for vacations.
+We debated many times on whether becoming a Disney Vacation Club member would be worth it for us because, let’s face it, it’s a lot of money and an extra bill each month isn’t always the best option to “save” for vacations.

 You can figure this out by determining how much money you spend per year on your hotel reservations and multiply that by 50 years.
 Then compare to the cost of DVC membership for 50 years (don’t forget to include that pesky interest rate!)
 You can figure out the amount of points you would need and how much membership costs at Disney Vacation Club cost calculator.